Modern Media in SSEA

 - Geen Honours Class

-Succesful completion of Histories of Modern South and Southeast Asia or Nation, Community, Self: Questions of Culture in South and Southeast Asia.
-Please, contact the Coordinator of Studies or Dr. S. Sunderason, if you are interested in taking this course, but do NOT fulfill the abovementioned requirement.
+Succesful completion of Histories of Modern South and Southeast Asia and Nation, Community, Self: Questions of Culture in South and Southeast Asia.
+Please, contact the student advisor or Dr. S. Sunderason, if you are interested in taking this course, but do NOT fulfill the abovementioned requirement.

 The seminar (werkcollege) Modern Media in South and Southeast Asia introduces students to the forms, mechanisms and politics of media across South and Southeast Asia.
 We cover both print and electronic media, as well as new media spanning interdisciplinary material from television, film, radio, video, sound carriers, telephony, internet, and more.
 Students will be encouraged to read audio-visual texts, and communicative technologies in media, and critically integrate media concepts with social, political and cultural history of the region.
 The focus of the course lies on the present, but with awareness of recent history.
 The course is organsied in five themes, that connect South and Southeast Asian material.